open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

   * _describeAssistant_ - Ask an agent to return a list of manifests of their own capabilities.
   * _publishManifests_ - Return a list of manifests for the current assistant.
   * _getManifests_ - Ask an agent to recommend themself or another agent for a task.
-  * _publishManfests_ - Return a list of recommended agents for a task.
+  * _publishManifests_ - Return a list of recommended agents for a task.

 * **managing who has the conversational floor** (support for multi-party conversations and floor passing between agents)
   * _requestFloor_ - Used by a conversant to request the floor.
   * _grantFloor_ - Used by a convener agent to offer the floor to another conversant.
   * _revokeFloor_ - Used by a convener agent to revoke the floor from another conversant.
-  * _yieldFloor_ - Used by a conversant to yeild the floor to another conversant.
+  * _yieldFloor_ - Used by a conversant to yield the floor to another conversant.

 The following sections define these event objects in more detail.